kebin20/password-generator/README.md

 -  To be able to copy the password to the clipboard after clicking the password (COMPLETED)
 -  Add a button pressed effect when generating passwords (COMPLETED)
--  Add a small tooltip once passsword is copied
+-  Add a small tooltip once passsword is copied (COMPLETED)
 -  Hide the password with an optional toggle to see it after clicking on it